fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 Building data structures from functions
 ---------------------------------------

 Turns out the answer is no. We can create data structures, quite literally, out of functions.
-Here's a linked list:
+Here's a linked list in Python:

 ``` python
 def make_list(head, tail=None):